quebic-source/puppy-io/README.md

 ####HttpResponseResult
 * ```HttpResponseResult.complete(Object value)``` set response value
 * ```HttpResponseResult.complete(Object value, int statusCode)``` set response value with statusCode
+* If you put @ResponseBody annonation with the method, framework return object value as response. otherwise response is redirect to  template or another route.

 ####ServiceCaller
 * ServiceCaller is used to call service method